Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> R squared (OOB):                  0.754
 ```

-which shows that the model explains about 75% of variability in the `soil1` values.
+which results in a model that explains about 75% of variability in the `soil1` values.
 We set `quantreg=TRUE` so that we can also derive lower and upper prediction
 intervals following the quantile regression random forest [@meinshausen2006quantile].

-In the case of Option 2, we treat binomial variable as a factor variable:
+In the case of Option 2, we treat the binomial variable as a factor variable:

 ```r